instancer-kirik/Compyutinator-Code/README.md

+How to run it?
+I do command C:Users/ME/miniconda3/python.exe x:/_WORK/Python/Qt/BigLinks/main.py

 ## Big links make big chains
 BigLinks is a widget in a PyQt app Computinator Code, to help users manage limited file storage more by leveraging symbolic links to keep data on other local drives.
 (Currently only tested on Windows)